-NOTE: \Diné College does not participate in the Federal Student Loan Program and will not certify enrollment or share information with potential lenders.
+NOTE: Diné College does not participate in the Federal Student Loan Program.

 Changes That May Impact Eligibility (Consolidated Appropriations Act of 2012: Effective July 1, 2012)

 Federal Pell Grant Duration of Eligibility -

 Beginning award year 2012-2013, the duration of a student's eligibility to receive a Federal Pell Grant is reduced from 18 semesters or its equivalent to 12 semesters or its equivalent.
 The calculation of the duration of a student's eligibility will include all years of the student's receipt of Federal Pell Grant funding.